 As little as a tablespoon of alcohol can lead to problems for your cat.
 It can cause severe liver and brain damage.

 Chocolate contains theobromine.
 While this bitter-tasting stimulant is found in all forms, it’s most concentrated in dark and unsweetened chocolate.
 Ingestion can cause heart problems, muscle tremors, or seizures.
 Chocolate also contains caffeine.

 These contain caffeine — it can cause your cat to become restless, suffer from rapid breathing, heart palpitations and muscle tremors.

 Perhaps surprisingly, dairy products are high on the list of what can cats not eat.
-This is because some cats are lactose intolerant and if they eat dairy products it can cause vomiting and diarrhea.
+This is because some cats are lactose intolerant and if they eat dairy products it can cause vomiting and diarrhoea.